ITI-Team-Angular-API/Server/README.md

 # Server-Side
-The Server-Side of ECommerce project using API.
+Prototype of the main project.